+We adopted Accounting Standards Update (ASU) 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13") which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 We extend unsecured credit to our customers in the ordinary course of business but mitigate the associated risks by performing credit checks and actively pursuing past due accounts.
 An allowance for doubtful accounts is established and recorded based on management's assessment of the credit history with the customer and current relationships with them.

 We also maintain an allowance for doubtful accounts for estimated losses based on our assessment of the collectability of specific customer accounts and the aging of the accounts receivable.
 We analyze accounts receivable and historical bad debts, customer concentrations, customer solvency, current economic and geographic trends, and changes in customer payment terms and practices when evaluating the adequacy of our current and future allowance.
 In circumstances where we are aware of a specific customer's inability to meet its financial obligations to us, a specific allowance for bad debt is estimated and recorded, which reduces the recognized receivable to the estimated amount we believe will ultimately be collected.
-We monitor and analyze the accuracy of the allowance for doubtful accounts estimate by reviewing past collectability and adjust it for future expectations to determine the adequacy of our current and future allowance.
+We monitor and analyze the accuracy of the allowance.
 Our reserve levels have generally been sufficient to cover credit losses.
-As of December 31, 2018, we provided 100% (December 31, 2017 - 100%) allowance for accounts receivable aged more than four years, approximately 96.9% (December 31, 2017 - 68.5%) allowance for accounts receivable aged between three years and four years, approximately 42.1% (December 31, 2017 - 15.3%) allowance for accounts receivable aged between one year and two years, and approximately 1.4% (December 31, 2017 - 1.2%) allowance for accounts receivable aged less than one year.

-Our allowance for doubtful accounts as of December 31, 2018 was \$4.6 million, compared to \$4.8 million as of December 31, 2017.
+Our allowance for doubtful accounts as of December 31, 2019.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
-Bad debt provision was \$0.8 million for the year ended December 31, 2018 as compared with a provision of \$0.9 million for the year ended December 31, 2017.
+Bad debt provision was \$2.6 million for the year ended December 31, 2020 as compared with a recovery of \$0.3 million for the year ended December 31, 2019.